 Over 3.5 goals: 13/5 – Under 3.5 goals: 1/11

-The same applies to games such as cricket, where you can bet Over/Under an amount of runs, or even boxing, where you can bet Over/Under a certain amount of rounds.
+The same applies to games such as cricket, where you can bet Over/Under a number of runs, or even boxing, where you can bet Over/Under a certain amount of rounds.
 This type of bet is available for most sports out there.

 This can also be known as a Prop bet (proposition bet).
 This type of bet is generally designed to be more of a fun bet than a serious bet.
 This is the type of bet that serious bettors often believe they should probably steer clear of.
 However, that isn’t always the case.
 Some special bets may just be a case of guessing, but others can present decent opportunities to make well-informed decisions.